 There’s one word to describe this cathedral: cavernous.

-As our kids are so small we didn’t manage to climb the tower to see over the rooftops.
-There’s a rooftop tour that you can take at an extra cost, but the kids were too young for this.
+As our kids are so small we didn’t manage to climb the Giralda tower to see over the rooftops.
+There’s also a separate rooftop tour that you can take at an extra cost, but again the kids were too young for this.
 I’d love to do this on a return trip.

 Guadalquivir boat tour and Torre del Oro